 The Briars Historic Homestead & Gardens

-The Briars is one of the Mornington Peninsula’s oldest properties first settled in 1840 by Captain James Reid, a retired army officer.
+The Briars is one of the first houses built by Europeans on the Mornington Peninsula’s.
+It was settled in 1840 by Captain James Reid, a retired army officer.
 He took up a 2000 hectare pastoral lease which he named Tichin-Gorourke after the Boonwurrung name for Balcombe Creek meaning “voice of many frogs”.
-Boonwurrung people lived, hunted and gathered here for tens of thousands of years.

 On entering The Briars continue along the roadway passing the Visitors Centre and continue half way up the hill to the homestead car park entrance on the left.
-There is no charge to wander around the homestead garden and other heritage outbuildings.
-For those wishing to tour the homestead please stop at the Visitors Centre on arrival to purchase your entry ticket.
+There is no charge to wander around the gardens, farm and heritage outbuildings.

 Cost of entry: